 The Committee is concerned that the Office of the Commissioner of Administration (the Ombudsman) lacks the necessary financial, technical and human resources to fulfil its very broad mandate, that it cannot appoint its own staff and it lacks financial autonomy.
 In addition, the Committee is concerned about the absence of Turkish-speaking staff and that the reports generated by the Office are not published in Turkish (art.2).

-The State party should ensure that the Ombudsman has the financial and technical resources and personnel necessary to perform its task effectively on a fully independent basis, in accordance with the principles relating to the status of national institutions for the promotion and protection of human rights (Paris Principles) (General Assembly resolution, 48/134, annex).
-Cyprus Summary of State party's reply:
+The State party should ensure that the Ombudsman has the financial and technical resources and personnel necessary to perform its task effectively on a fully independent basis, in accordance with the principles relating to the status of national institutions for the promotion and protection of human rights (Paris Principles) (General Assembly resolution 48/134, annex).

+Summary of State party's reply:

-The State party recognized that the Office of the Ombudsman lacks financial and human resources and repeated information provided in its Replies to the List of Issues (CCPR/C/CYP/Q/4/Add.1, para.
-4) on budget restrictions due to the financial crisis.
-It also repeated information from its Replies to List of Issues (CCPR/C/CYP/Q/4/Add.1, para.
-4) that the Ombudsman requested additional staff and the ability to appoint his/her own staff.
-In this respect, the State party clarified that, pursuant to article 122 of the Cyprus Constitution, the staffs of the Ombudsman, the Judiciary and the Legislature are deemed to be "civil servants" who are appointed, promoted and dismissed by the Public Service Commission and, as such, are subject to the provisions of the Public Service Law (L.1/1990, as amended).
-The State party elaborated on the information provided in its Replies to List of Issues (CCPR/C/CYP/Q/4/Add.1, para.
-4) regarding accreditation.
-Furthermore, in July 2015, the Office of the Ombudsman submitted an application to the ICC Sub-Committee on Accreditation (SCA) for accreditation as NHRI under the Paris Principles.
-The Ombudsman has been informed that the SCA considered the application during its session from 16 to 20 November 2015 and recommended that the Office be accredited with B Status.
-Regarding the absence of Turkish speaking staff in the Office of the Ombudsman, the State party replied that the Public Service Law (L.1/1990, as amended) requires the knowledge of Greek.
-Reports are only translated into Turkish when they evolve around an issue that concerns the Turkish Cypriot community.
-Finally, the State party mentioned that the website has been updated and now includes all relevant information in Turkish, Greek and English.
+The State party recognized that the Office of the Ombudsman lacked financial and human resources owing to the financial crisis, and repeated information provided in its replies to the Committee's list of issues (see CCPR/C/CYP/Q/4/Add.1, paras.
+4 and 5).

+It also repeated information from its replies to the list of issues that the Ombudsman had requested additional staff and the ability to appoint his or her own staff (see CCPR/C/CYP/Q/4/Add.1, para.
+4).
+In that respect, the State party clarified that, pursuant to article 122 of the Cyprus Constitution, the staff of the Ombudsman, the Judiciary and the Legislature were deemed to be "civil servants" who were appointed, promoted and dismissed by the Public Service Commission and, as such, were subject to the provisions of the Public Service Law (L.1/1990, as amended).

+The State party elaborated on the information provided in its replies to the list of issues regarding accreditation (see CCPR/C/CYP/Q/4/Add.1, para.
+4).
+Furthermore, in July 2015, the Office of the Ombudsman had submitted an application to the Global Alliance of National Human Rights Institutions Subcommittee on Accreditation for accreditation as a national human rights institution under the Paris Principles.
+The Ombudsman had been informed that the Subcommittee had considered the application during its session from 16 to 20 November 2015 and had recommended that the Office be accredited with B status.

+Regarding the absence of Turkish-speaking staff in the Office of the Ombudsman, the State party replied that the Public Service Law (L.1/1990, as amended) required the knowledge of Greek.
+Reports were only translated into Turkish when they evolved around an issue that concerned the Turkish Cypriot community.
+Finally, the State party mentioned that the website had been updated and included all relevant information in Turkish, Greek and English.

 Committee's evaluation: